bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/autocatalytic.md

-# Modulated fronts in 1d autocatalytic model
+# Modulated fronts in 1d autocatalytic model (Manual)

 We consider the following model [^Balmforth][^Malham] which is also treated in [^Beyn]